in28minutes/in28minutes-initiatives/industry-connect/IndustryConnectInitiative-ForIndustryExperts.md

 ## What's in it for you?
 - Spread your message to my 43,000 Subscribers on YouTube (https://www.youtube.com/rithustutorials) and 97,000 Students on Udemy (https://www.udemy.com/user/in28minutes/)
+- Get visibility for things you are doing
+	- Blog
+	- Website
+	- Anything Else?

 ## Approach
 - We would do a video recording on Skype.
 Ensure that you have a good background and a good internet connection for the video.